automl/neps/README.md

 ### Parallelization

-Simply call `neps.run` multiple times.
+In order to run a neural pipeline search with multiple processes or multiple machines, simply call `neps.run` multiple times.
 All calls to `neps.run` need to use the same `working_directory` on the same filesystem, otherwise there is no synchronization between the `neps.run`'s.

 ## Contributing